MSCoder82/paoweb/README.md

 ✅ Tracks staff metrics (outputs, outcomes, outtakes)
 ✅ Stores user data and API keys **locally** in the browser (`localStorage`)
-✅ Lets PAO chiefs enter API keys for **OpenAI, Gemini, CamoGPT, and AskSage** ✅ Allows staff and PAO chiefs to **ask AI** using the selected provider ✅ No backend required
+✅ Lets admins enter API keys for **OpenAI, Gemini, CamoGPT, and AskSage** ✅ Allows staff and PAO chiefs to **ask AI** using the selected provider ✅ No backend required